Interested in participating?

 Teachers and schools within Florida’s public school districts interested in participating in the project should reach out to the project outreach coordinators.
 Teachers can and fill out our “Request a Scientist” form, which walks through a series of questions in order to align visits with standards and lessons.

-We are prioritizing visits in the following five pilot counties at this time: Alachua, Escambia, Lee, Palm Beach, and Seminole.
+We are prioritizing visits in the following seven pilot counties at this time: Alachua, Escambia, Lee, Levy, Marion, Palm Beach, and Seminole.
 We look forward to expanding physical scientist visits in additional counties soon.
-For recent and upcoming K-12 professional development opportunities, be sure to check our Upcoming Professional Development Calendar and join our teacher-scientist Facebook Group and sign up for our monthly newsletter.
+For recent and upcoming K-12 professional development opportunities, be sure to check our K-12 Professional Development and Resources page.
+Upcoming Professional Development Calendar and join our teacher-scientist Facebook Group and sign up for our monthly newsletter.

 If you have already participated in a scientist visit, please leave your feedback by filling out our “Post Scientist Visit Evaluation” form.